Menu

 • Trusts, Wills & Estates

 James has a significant trusts and probate practice encompassing the Inheritance Act, applications to remove executors, construction disputes, capital taxes, and contentious probate.
 When acting in financially complex claims he is able to use the analytical skills he learned as an accountant.
 James has also acted in claims involving the alleged misuse of Lasting Powers of Attorney over the deceased’s affairs.
+James is a contributor to Drafting Trusts and Will Trusts by James Kessler KC

 Cases have included: